SoftwareAG/universalmessaging-server-docker-samples/README.md

 	docker volume ls

 By default, the folders related to the volumes will be saved under the '*/var/lib/docker/volumes*' folder in the Docker host machine.

 Licence
 =======
-By default the license which is configured in the instance get's copied to the image and used.
+By default the license which is configured in the instance gets copied to the image and used.

-If you want to update the license file during container run, then copy the valid license to license volume and start the container.
+If you want to update the license file during the container run, then copy the valid license to the license volume and start the container.

 Docker-compose (to run multiple docker container)
 =================================================